Judges 4

 Jael’s decision wasn’t simply out of personal malice—it was part of God’s bigger plan to bring judgment on the enemy of His people.
 She was, in essence, responding to God’s prompting, even if she didn’t fully understand the weight of what she was doing.

-Charles Spurgeon drew a powerful parallel in his sermon “Sin Slain” when he spoke of Sisera representing sin and Jabin representing Satan.
-Spurgeon emphasised that we should not just be content with conquering sin like Barak did, but we should strive to completely kill it, just as Jael killed Sisera.
+Charles Spurgeon drew a powerful parallel in his sermon “Sin Slain” when he likened Sisera to represent sin and Jabin to represent Satan.
+Spurgeon emphasised that we should not just be content with conquering sin like Barak did, but we should strive to kill it, just as Jael killed Sisera completely.
 “If you are content merely to conquer your sins and not to kill them, you may depend upon it, it is the mere work of morality-a – surface work–and not the work of the Holy Spirit.”
 (Spurgeon)

 This insight helps us understand that defeating sin isn’t just about the victory, but about fully and decisively eradicating it.
 Jael’s decisive act serves as a powerful reminder that we must take full action against sin, not leave it alive or unchallenged.